kasperpihl/react-delegate/README.md

 OBS: if the delegate does not implement a function nothing will happen and we will ignore the call.

-# Arguments/Properties to the parent
+# Arguments/Properties back to the parent
-Sometimes you need to include properties though like the taskId or the task itself.
+Sometimes you need to send properties back to the parent like taskId or the task itself.
 This can be achieved using the built-in caching mechanism:

-And it is super easy to set up in the Task component
+Parent - receive the arguments
 ```
 class TaskList extends React.Component {
   ...